dmarku/sneake/blog.md

   - learned that glutin is a portable OpenGL context creation library in pure Rust, similar to glut
   - learned that piston's graphics interface can be implemented with different backends

-- handle mouse button presses
+- move on pressing arrow keys